EdddieN/machinon_client/INSTALL_FULL.md

 #### Using Raspbian image

 1. Download the Raspbian Stretch Lite OS .zip image from the Raspbian site.
 2. "Burn" the image into SD card using one of the various tools available on internet.
-For OSX I used balenaEtcher, which can burn direct .zip images.
+For OSX I used `balenaEtcher`, which can burn direct .zip images.
 3. Eject SD card safely, put it into Raspberry, attach keyboard, network cable, monitor, etc... and boot.